tus/tusd/docs/_getting-started/configuration.md

 ## HTTP/2

 By default, tusd accepts (unencrypted) HTTP/1.1 requests on the configured port.
-Unencrypted HTTP/2 via “HTTP/2 with Prior Knowledge” ([RFC 9113, section 3.3](https://www.rfc-editor.org/rfc/rfc9113.html#name-starting-http-2-with-prior-)) can additional be enabled using `-enable-h2c`.
+Unencrypted HTTP/2 via “HTTP/2 with Prior Knowledge” ([RFC 9113, section 3.3](https://www.rfc-editor.org/rfc/rfc9113.html#name-starting-http-2-with-prior-)) can additionally be enabled using `-enable-h2c`.

 If [HTTPS/TLS](#httpstls) is configured, tusd accepts encrypted HTTP/1.1 and HTTP/2 requests on the configured port.
 Unencrypted traffic is then not accepted anymore.

-The following table provides shows which connection modes are available for different configurations.
+The following table shows which connection modes are supported for different configurations:

 | Configuration | Unencrypted HTTP/1.1 | Encrypted HTTP/1.1 | Encrypted HTTP/2 | Unencrypted HTTP/2 (h2c) |
 |---------------|:---:|:---:|:---:|:---:|